 #1 Create a Wish List

-With access to so much intellect and resources online, in printed brochures and in glossy magazines, the first step for a successful kitchen renovation is to create a wish list.
+With access to so much intellect and resources online, in printed brochures and in glossy magazines, the first step for any successful renovation project is to create a wish list.
 Gather kitchen design ideas from sources that will cover all of your wants, your needs and those nice-to-haves too.

-You could create physical mood boards and pin them to a wall, glue them in a scrapbook of successful kitchen renovation ideas, or save your finds in an online folder to ponder through (Pinterest is a great online reference tool for this).
+You could create physical mood boards and pin them to a wall, glue them in a scrapbook, or save your finds in an online folder to ponder through (Pinterest is a great online reference tool for this).

 Once you have collected plenty of design ideas, pick through them all and categorise into a ‘want’, a ‘need’ or a ‘nice-to-have’.
 This will help with budgeting as well as the design aspect of your renovation.